GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/02.111-120/03.Angels-From-the-Realms-of-Glory/docs.md

 ---
+title: |
-title: 113.
-Angels From the Realms of Glory
+    113. Angels From the Realms of Glory - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 113.
+Angels From the Realms of Glory.
+Angels from the realms of glory, Wing your flight o`er all the earth; Ye, who sang creation`s story, Now proclaim Messiah`s birth; Come and worship, Come and worship, Worship Christ, the newborn King.
+    keywords:  |
-    keywords: Church Hymnal, Angels From the Realms of Glory, Angels from the realms of glory,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Angels From the Realms of Glory, Angels from the realms of glory.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 113. ANGELS FROM THE REALMS OF GLORY
+####  Church Hymnal 1941,

 ```txt

 1.
 Angels from the realms of glory,
 Wing your flight o`er all the earth;